Madeline Orlowski Anderson

 Madeline cajoled her father out of his sickbed to be part of another four-generation photograph.
 John Andrew, suffering from bronchitis, had “turned his head to the wall” and announced he was dying but Madeline knew he loved having his photograph taken.
 The sunny day and visiting granddaughter and great-grandson Heather and Daniel List did the trick: John Andrew “recovered quickly.”

-Polish Ambassador to New Zealand Zbigniew Gniatkowski was one of Madeline's many visitors who helped Madeline celebrate her 110th birthday on 4 May this year.
+Polish Ambassador to New Zealand Zbigniew Gniatkowski was one of Madeline's many visitors who helped Madeline celebrate her 110th birthday on 4 May 2017.

 Madeline’s predominant memory of her father is the love he lavished on her and her sisters and his continual involvement in their lives.